cardan22/Julies_bakery/README.md

 ![Submit page](/assets/images/readme-images/submit.png)

-### Back to top botton
+### Back to top button

-* A sticky back to top button
+* A sticky back to top button.
-* The button remains visible on the screen as the user scrolls, allowing them to easily navigate back to the top of the page with just one click.
+* The button remains visible on the screen as the user scrolls, allowing the user to easily navigate back to the top of the page with just one click.

 ![Back to top botton](/assets/images/readme-images/botton.png)